-- 7.21 A credit note to cancel or reduce a debt may only be issued following a financial assessment of the amount payable or to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt, and once it is confirmed that the debt is not payable. - 7.22 Credit notes will not be issued: - for irrecoverable debts, in which case the formal write off procedure should be followed; - where the debtor cannot afford to pay at that time, in which case the debt should remain, and revised payment terms agreed, as appropriate; and - where a debt is to be recovered through deductions from payments. in which case the deductions made should be offset against the debtor and this should be the first course of action. - 7.23 Credit notes will be subject to the approval of the Service Manager Income and Assessments or the Head of Finance Transactional Services, in consultation with the Executive Director or relevant Budget Manager, as appropriate.
+- 7.21 A credit note to cancel or reduce a debt can only be issued following a financial assessment of the amount payable or to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt, and once it is confirmed that the debt is not payable. - 7.22 Credit notes will not be issued:

+- For irrecoverable debts, as the formal write off procedure should be followed. - Where the debtor cannot afford to pay at that time.
+The debt should remain, and revised payment terms agreed, as appropriate. - Where a debt is to be recovered through deductions from payments.
+In such instances, the deductions made should be offset against the debtor. - 7.23 Credit notes will be subject to the approval of the Service Manager Income and Assessments or the Head of Finance Transactional Services, in consultation with the Executive Director or operational budget holder.